5 Things You Need to Know About Disputes and Litigation

-- Should your matter end up in court, it may still be advisable to settle before judgement is reached.
-An experience disputes lawyer or barrister should advise you on the progress of your case and propose settlement should this be the appropriate course of action.
+5Even if your dispute ends up as litigation, it may still be a good idea to settle before the court hands down its decision (a judgment).
+An experienced disputes lawyer or barrister can advise you on the progress of your case and whether you should consider settlement.